innoq/ml-ops.org/content/phase-zero.md

 The initial step includes a thorough study of business problems and requirements.
 These requirements are translated into the model objectives and the model outputs.
 Possible errors and minimum success for launching need to be specified.
 The most useful question to continue working on the AI/ML solution is ***"how costly are wrong predictions?"*** Answering that question will define the feasibility of the ML project.

+## Work Flow Decomposition

+Each task of the entire business process needs to be decomposed into its constituent elements in order to see where prediction (ML model) can be introduced.

 <img src="../img/workflow-decomposition.jpg" alt="The Workflow Decomposition" width="900"/>

 To anwer the question *"how to implement AI/ML"*, we follow the next steps: